PayButton/wordpress-plugin/README.txt

 == Changelog ==

+= 2.3.0 (2025/03/04) =
+* Created a new paybutton-admin.css file to centralize admin styles.
+* Updated table to auto-size columns.
+* Refactored dashboard.php and other admin templates to remove inline CSS, replacing them with appropriate CSS classes.

 = 2.2.0 (2025/02/28) =
 * The PayButton core JavaScript file is now bundled with the plugin.
 * The wp-admin?payment_trigger AJAX endpoint is now dynamically generated.